APOYS/mepigram_released/README.md

 ## Usage

-To run mEpigram: It's recommended to run mEpigram using the mepigram_wrapper.py script (example in Other included tools).
-However, you can run each modules separately:
+To run mEpigram: It's recommended to run mEpigram using the mepigram_wrapper.py script.
+However, you can run each modules separately as well.

 #### mEpigram Pipeline:
 You can use the included pipeline to run mepigram, it will perform dinucleotide-shulffing, mepigram_typeE, and enrichment calculation (which uses the motif scanning module).